jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

 - *run.sh*

-### Testing the Debezium Connector and checking messages reception on Google Cloud Pub/Sub
+### Testing the Debezium Connector and checking messages reception on Cloud Pub/Sub

 1) Execute a quick SELECT statement to check the available information in the *customers* table.